melbournebioinformatics/MelBioInf_docs/docs/tutorials/unix/unix.md

 We’ve covered finding the locations, sizes and lengths of files, but how do we look inside them?
 The `less` command allows us to view (but not edit) text-based files.

-??? question "What if my files are compressed?"
-    If a file is in a compressed format, you will need to decompress it first before you view it with `less`.

-    For example, the `gunzip` command will decompress a fastq.gz file.

 ```
 less sample_1.fastq
 ```